Danny DeVito biography

 Breaking into Acting

-Danny DeVito did not land a part in In Cold Blood, or—at first—in anything else.
+DeVito did not land a part in the film In Cold Blood, or in anything else at the start of his career.
 Instead, he recalls, "I worked as a car parker and I hung around the Sunset Strip with all the flower children.

 I had long hair and I wore a raincoat and sneakers, and I fit right in.
 But I wanted to act."
 DeVito soon moved back to New York, where he landed parts in several off-Broadway plays.